briansegs/drive-tutorial/README.md

 - [x] Manually insert examples
 - [x] Render them in the UI
 - [x] Push and make sure it all works

+## Note from 2-6-2025

+- [ ] Change folders to link components, remove all client state
+- [ ] Clean up the database and data fetching patterns
+- [ ] Real homepage